GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 		{
 			uint2 pixelPos = ...;

-			// Technique can now call methods from the mixin SurfaceData surfaceData = getGBufferData(pixelPos);
+			// We can now call methods from the mixin SurfaceData surfaceData = getGBufferData(pixelPos);

 			return surfaceData.albedo;